RiftRift

 Idempotency key contract

-- Typical values — Stripe invoice ID, RevenueCat event ID, on-chain transaction hash, your DB transaction UUID.
+• Typical values — on-chain transaction hash, order ID, your DB transaction UUID.

-- Optional — if you omit it, every call counts.
-That's fine for events where double-counting doesn't matter (e.g. content views), but dangerous for revenue.
+• Optional — if you omit it, every call counts.
+That's fine for events where double-counting doesn't matter (e.g. content views), but use a key for anything you need exact counts on.

 Managing sources